This article will serve as your go-to reference for how Discord's roles and associated permissions work. In here we'll cover:

 Members of a server inherit the permissions of the highest placed role in the list that's assigned to them.

 Not only does this apply to permissions but to the color too!
 You can see the difference pretty easily here:

-Even though I have all three roles, "Cool Kids" is the highest up, therefore I inherit it's delightful pink color.
-BOXES and I have the same roles with the exception of Cool Kids, so he inherits the next highest role and color- "Chicken", and lavender.
+Even though Cats has all three roles, "PUBG" is the highest in the role list, therefore Cats inherit its delightful orange color.
+BB maker and Cats have the same roles with the exception of PUBG, so they inherit the next highest role and color, "Overwatch" and blue.

-You can drag to re-arrange roles and their position on the metaphorical totem pole:
+You can also drag to re-arrange roles and their position on the metaphorical totem pole:

-In this instance, all I did was drag "Chicken" up to the top, above Cool Kids.
-As a result, I've now inherited it's lavender color, as well as Chicken being listed first under my role titles.
-I still have my old Cool Kids role, but it's lower in the list, so I lose my shiny pink badge of honor.
+In this instance, all I did was drag "PUBG" up to the top, above Overwatch.
+As a result, everyone has inherited its orange color, as well as PUBG being listed first under my role titles.
+I still have my old Overwatch role, but it's lower on the list, so I lose my shiny blue badge of honor.

-In this case, some roles have the "Display role members separately from online members" permission checked, but the others don't.
+In this case, some roles have the "Display role members separately from offline members" permission checked, but the others don't, such as the pink Rocket League role here.
 Each user in this list has a different highest role.